 This devotional is a teaching about many things that are swept under rugs and the consequences.

-- Love the LORD with all your might
+- Love the Father with all our might, soul, heart, and strength.

 - If you act like there is no elephant in the room, more will show up.

-Most of the time when someone mentions King David I don’t think about his son Absalom, no, when I think of David I think of a humble shepherd boy who slays giants, a man after God’s own heart–and yet, a man who ends up sleeping with Bathsheba and having her husband killed.
+Most of the time when someone mentions King David I don’t think about his son Absalom.
+No, when I think of David I think of a humble shepherd who slays giants, a man after God’s own heart–and yet, a man who ends up sleeping with Bathsheba and having her husband killed.

 Yes, I think of a man who wrote a book called Psalms, and if it were the only book in the bible, you’d have the whole story.
 He talks in Psalms about creation, he gives graphic details of a cross and a man who counts all his bones, whose beard has been plucked out, whose clothes have been gambled for, and who had been beaten so badly one could not make out if he were human.
 He even gives the ending of time in chapter 110.
 The complete role of the Torah in Psalm 119.

 Oh, I can talk about David!
 But David lost three sons.
 Two wanted the kingdom and would do anything to get it.
 Scripture tells us concerning Adonijah, “David had not rebuked him at any time” 1 Kings 1:6.
 Yes, we often forget that Yahweh said those He loves He disciplines.
 There is one son of King David’s that truly breaks my heart.

 A battle rages, as Absalom has won the whole kingdom of Israel.